Nguyen-Minh-Tri/Nguyen-Minh-Tri/README.md

 - 👋 Hi, I’m @Nguyen-Minh-Tri
 - 👀 I’m interested in database and user experiences while using applications
-- 🌱 I’m currently finishing third year of HCMUT in computer science specialization
+- 🌱 I’m working ass off in Ms eco

 <!---
 Nguyen-Minh-Tri/Nguyen-Minh-Tri is a ✨ special ✨ repository